The Luxury Real Estate Market in Ticino

 Ticino offers an ideal mix of the Swiss political and financial-economic stability combined with an Italian flair of la dolce vita.
 Its agreeable Mediterranean climate, its lush green nature, the lakes Lago di Lugano and the Lago Maggiore and the surrounding mountains have attracted tourists and buyers from Northern Europe for many decades.
 Political, legal and financial stability as well as low crime, excellent health, school and public facilities and services further add to the attractiveness of Ticino as a place to live.
 The fact that Ticino also offers an attractive tax environment, with the specific lump sum tax agreement for foreigners, puts Ticino on the radar of wealthy national and international buyers that are looking for the ideal place to settle.

-The opening of the new 57 km Gotthard tunnel in 2016 with train speeds of 250km/hour towards Zurich will positively impact the North-south connection.
+The opening of the new 57 km Gotthard tunnel in 2016 with train speeds of 250km/hour towards Zurich have positively impact the North-south connection reducing time to 2h only between Lugano and Zürich.
 Real estate markets tend in general to benefit from improved accessibility and infrastructures and the luxury segment is no exception to this trend.

 The demand for luxury property in Ticino is mainly focused on two areas: